Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 <p class="caption">(\#fig:fig9-9)Example of a study id schema</p>
 </div>

 Assigning unique identifiers (UIDs) is an important part of ensuring the protection of the privacy of human participants.
-Hopefully at this point your team has already created your study id schema and documented it in an SOP(see Chapter \@ref(document)).
+Hopefully at this point your team has already created your study id schema and documented it in an SOP (see Chapter \@ref(document)).
 However, since this is the point when you will begin actually assigning those IDs, this is a good time to discuss best practices for creating your unique identifier schema.
 There are several rules to consider when assigning your identifiers.

 1. These identifiers are numeric or alphanumeric and typically range from 2-10 digits
 2. They must be unique within entities and but also across entities to reduce confusion
-    - For example, no duplicating IDs within students or across students and teachers
+    - For example, no duplicating IDs within students or across teachers and schools
 3. The identifier must be randomly assigned and be completely distinct from any participant information.
 This ensures both confidentiality as well as consistency (e.g., names change, locations change)
     - The ID should not be associated with name, teacher, location, dob, income, grade level, and so forth.
 Some examples of what not to do include:
       - Do not sort names alphabetically and then assign IDs in sequential order